 Denting patterns also ensure that a needle will not slip once it comes into contact with the thimble.

-What could be better: Users with smaller fingers mention the thimbles don’t fit them.
+Which disadvantages must you keep in mind?
+Users with smaller fingers mention the thimbles don’t fit them.

 Willbond 6-piece Leather Coin Thimble Pad – Best Leather Thimble Set

 Material: faux leather with dimpled metal coin disc

 Other features: anti-wear coated cover with durable inner, sweat-absorbent, breathable